mdswyz/mdswyz.github.io/_pages/about.md

 # 🎖 Honors and Awards
+- *2025.05* Selected for the 2025 Tencent Rhino-Bird Research Elite Program
+- *2025.05* Selected as a Candidate for the Outstanding Doctoral Dissertation Program at NJUST
 - *2024.11* Outstanding Ph.D student of Nanjing University of Science and Technology
 - *2024.11* National Scholarship (**The highest national scholarship for students in China**)
 - *2023.11* Outstanding Ph.D student of Nanjing University of Science and Technology